mnot/squidpeek/README.md

 The command-line interface is like this:

     % squidpeek.py [-q] [-n num] logfile
+        -d Debug parse errors
         -q use the query string as part of the URI
         -n [num] show the top num URLs (default: 100)

 Typically, you'd use squidpeek in a cron job, like this: